Individual Counseling

 Symptoms of Depression in Men: 10 Bible Verses of New Hope

 Depression, although perhaps more openly acknowledged among women, affects men equally in its severity.
 Stressful lives lead us to worry and grow anxious over matters that, if not resolved, can lead to depression in men.
 Questions plague us: Can I make this deal with the new client work?
 What do I feed the family for dinner tonight?
 How will I afford this trip to the dentist that I simply can’t avoid?
 How can I make my wife happier?
 The list is endless.
 The following Bible verses on symptoms of depression in men help allay fears and give new hope to men (and women) struggling in this area.
 God stays close in hardship.
 The Lord is close to the broken hearted and saves those who are crushed in spirit. – Psalm 34:18, NIV This psalm is rich in sayings from David on how the Lord will save, redeem and protect those who believe in His power.
 The wicked will be slain.
 Do good and seek peace and you will not be condemned.
 God hears your cry for help in all matters.
 Symptoms of depression in men can be caused by problems we face every day at work, at home, or socializing with those who envy or hate us.
 Even Jesus cried over the death of Lazarus and felt miserable.
 Meditating on this verse helps us to remember that God is with us, He has a heart of compassion toward us and is there to comfort and pick us up when we hit rock bottom.
+Valencia Christian Counseling offers faith-based support to help men navigate depression and find hope in Christ.
 God will lead you.
-The Lord Himself goes before you and will be with you; He will never leave you nor forsake you. – Deuteronomy 31:8, NIV Moses spoke these words when he was 120!
-He was telling his followers he would not be crossing the [...]
+The Lord Himself goes before you and will be with you; He will never leave you nor forsake you. – Deuteronomy 31:8, NIV Moses spoke these [...]

 Comments Off on Symptoms of Depression in Men: 10 Bible Verses of New Hope